Robbie (film): Plot

 In the next scene, Robbie's mother Ruth is informed that Robbie has been seriously injured, and has had to have both feet amputated.
 The cause of the injury is not mentioned, because it is different in all three variants.
-The film ends with a disfigured Robbie confined to a wheelchair.
+The film ends with a disfigured Robbie using a wheelchair.
 He is watching some other children play football, with a commentary by the narrator about how he will never be able to play again.
 The final shot is of his football boots, which he will now never need again, hanging up on the back of his bedroom door at home.